wavesplatform/waves-documentation/en/waves-node/extensions/matcher/matcher-install-ubuntu-deb.md

     </li>
 </ol>

+As a result, the *public key* will be shown.
+This key should not be confused with your wallet's address.
+You can view your *public key* by issuing `waves-dex-cli create-account-seed --address-scheme W --seed-format raw-string --account-nonce 0`.

-As a result, the matcher account address will be displayed.
-Congratulations, you've successfully installed the matcher.
+Congratulations, you've successfully installed the matcher!